vivaria/edisonrul.ing/docs/source/cards/demise-of-the-land.md

-# DEMISE OF THE LAND
+# Demise Of The Land

 *   The activated Field Spell Card does not start a Chain.